 Preference is given to majors and potential majors in Latin American Studies, although all Colby students may apply for funding for internships and service learning.
 Applicants who are not Latin American Studies majors should explain their interest in Latin American and/or Latino Studies and mention relevant coursework.
-Participants must be enrolled at Colby at the time of holding the grant (seniors graduating in May 2012 may not use Walkers after graduation).
+Participants must be enrolled at Colby at the time of holding the grant.
+Seniors may not use Walker grants after graduation.
 The minimum GPA is 3.2.

 Applying for Walker Grants

 The Latin American Studies Program is currently accepting applications for Walker Grants!
 Click here for more information.

 Internships, Volunteering and Service Learning

 Tell us about the sponsoring organization.
 Please specify your contact person, as well supplying his or her email, phone and fax numbers.
 Explain your anticipated duties.
 Identify your faculty sponsor at Colby for your internship.
 Keep in mind that Colby Jan Plan expectations for internships are 30-40 hours weekly; our expectations for summer internships and service learning opportunities are similar.
 Describe the product of your internship or service learning experience, such as a journal.
 If your internship involves working with Latinos in theUnited States, tell us how this grant will deepen your knowledge of Latino issues.